CTF-FlagFrenzy/infrastructure/Challenge-Deployment.md

 ### Set up Ingress to Forward Services
 * On the load balancer, edit the `nginx.conf` file by adding this:
 > [!NOTE]
 > Change the port to the right one for the internal traefik load balancer.
 Find the port when executing `kubectl get svc -n kube-system`.
+Further, consider changing the second level domain `web` to the right one.
 ```conf
 # Load balancer for K3s
 http {